 Buckhorn Baths, built between 1935-47 by Ted and Alice Sliger, is at Main Street and Recker Road. bit.ly/2vjeqUE

-Nearby is the Vaqueros drive-in, one of many barrel-shaped A&W Root Beer stands built across America in the 1950s and 60s.
+Nearby, is the now-vacant drive-in that was one of many barrel-shaped A&W Root Beer stands built across America in the 1950s and 60s.
+Vaqueros taco stand is no longer in business.

 The Mesa Preservation Foundation spent more than $120,000 restoring the Starlite Motel's Diving Lady sign on East Main Street at Lindsay .
 Sign maker Paul Millet created the sign in 1960, two years after the Starlite opened.
 It stood for 50 years before a storm blew it over.
 Larry Graham, an apprentice of Millet, refurbished the 70-foot neon sign in 2013.